Testing a 95 GeV Scalar at the CEPC with Machine Learning

 \paragraph*{5.
-Conclusions and outlook.} For a putative 95\,GeV scalar, our study identifies $\sqrt{s}=210$\,GeV as the optimal centre-of-mass energy for the early CEPC run.
-Without ML techniques, the benchmark point requires integrated luminosities of $495\,(730)$\,fb$^{-1}$ to reach $5\sigma$ significance at $\sqrt{s}=210\,(240)$\,GeV.
-A DNN classifier can reduce these numbers to $220\,(320)$\,fb$^{-1}$ at the corresponding energies.
-At $L=500$\,fb$^{-1}$, the CEPC can discover any state with $\mu_{\tau\tau}^{ZS}>0.116\,(0.150)$ at $\sqrt{s}=210\,(240)$\,GeV.
-Within the N2HDM-Flipped, all parameter points that survive current constraints and the $\chi^{2}$ fit are covered at $5\sigma$ for $L=0.9\,(1.4)$\,ab$^{-1}$, while the best-fit point is reached at $L=87\,(126)$\,fb$^{-1}$.
+Conclusions and outlook.} Our study identifies $\sqrt{s}=210$\,GeV as the optimal center-of-mass energy to study the hypothetical scalar with 95 GeV or a slightly higher masses.
+Without ML techniques, the benchmark point requires integrated luminosities of $480\,(690)$\,fb$^{-1}$ to reach $5\sigma$ significance at $\sqrt{s}=210\,(240)$\,GeV.
+A DNN classifier can reduce these numbers to $210\,(310)$\,fb$^{-1}$ at the corresponding energies.
+At $L = 20~\mathrm{ab}^{-1}$, the CEPC's $5\sigma$ sensitivity to the signal strength $\mu_{\tau\tau}^{ZS}$ reaches 0.016 and 0.020 for $\sqrt{s} = 210$ GeV and 240 GeV, respectively.
+The corresponding thresholds for a 5\% precision measurement are $\mu_{\tau\tau}^{ZS} > 0.10$ and $>0.12$.
+At $\sqrt{s}=210$ GeV (240 GeV), $5\sigma$ coverage of all N2HDM-Flipped samples with $\chi^2_{h_{95}}<7.82$ requires $L=800\ \mathrm{fb}^{-1}$ (1.22 $\mathrm{ab}^{-1}$).
 These results suggest that an early CEPC run at 210\,GeV, combined with modern machine-learning selection, offers the most efficient strategy for probing the 95\,GeV excess.
 The analysis framework can be readily adapted to alternative lepton colliders such as the ILC and FCC-ee, and adapted to other light-scalar scenarios.

 \paragraph*{Acknowledgement.} This work was supported by the National Natural Science Foundation of China under Grant No. 12275066 and by the startup research funds of Henan University.
-The work of K. Wang is also supported by the Open Project of the Shanghai Key Laboratory of Particle Physics and Cosmology under Grant No. 22DZ2229013-3.
+The work of K. Wang was also supported by the Open Project of the Shanghai Key Laboratory of Particle Physics and Cosmology under Grant No. 22DZ2229013-3.
+And the work of M. Ruan was also supported by the National Key Program for S$\&$T Research and Development under Contract No. 2024YFA1610603.